Integrate your dedicated server to AMS using the AGS SDK

 AMS runs multiple of your dedicated servers on each VM.
 In order to avoid port conflicts, your dedicated server will be assigned arbitrary port numbers determined by the local watchdog.

-When your dedicated server starts, it will be passed these port numbers in the form of command line arguments.
-The exact flags used to specify the port numbers are specified by you in your command line template that is part of the fleet configuration.
+When your dedicated server starts, it will receive these port numbers in the form of command line arguments.
+The exact flags used to specify the port numbers are defined by you using the command line template, which is a part of the fleet configuration.

-To learn more about configuring your command line argument, see Construct your dedicated server command.
+To learn more about configuring the command line argument, see Construct your dedicated server command.

-To integrate a dedicated server to AMS, follow these steps, in this order:
+To integrate a dedicated server with AMS, follow these steps:

 Set up your server configuration